 Dry basil is generally quite subtle in taste compared to fresh bay leaf.
 However, in this case, dry basil, makes a better substitute.
 Basil generally works best in tomato-based recipes.
 So you can effectively use it in pasta and pizza sauces.

 It can be used in other recipes, too.
 However, that may impact the overall flavor of your dish.
 Use ¼ teaspoon of basil for every single bay leaf in a recipe.
+Here is the recipe for oxheart tomato and basil salad for you.

 The flavor of rosemary isn’t quite similar to that of bay leaf.
 However, if used in small quantities, it can work as a substitute in certain recipes.